 What Is Smush?

 Smush is by far one of the most popular WordPress image compression plugins on the market with over 1 million active installations.
-It will automatically scan every single image you upload to your website and will cut off all unnecessary data, thereby reducing it in size.
+It will automatically scan every single image you upload to your website and will remove all unnecessary data, thereby reducing it in size.

-The Smush image compression algorithm can reduce the image file size by up to 30% without loss of image quality.
+The Smush image compression algorithm can reduce the image file size significantly without loss of image quality.

 Smush Image Compression Test

-In our image compression test, we found Smush reduced image size from 200 KB to 190.8 KB ( 4.6%).
-It used lossless compression.
+In our image compression test, we found Smush reduced image size from 200 KB to 190.8 KB (4.6%) using lossless compression.

 What’s Good About Smush?